 Journal of Theoretical Biology

 Database - a collection of information in electronic format.
-Most of the library's databases are periodical indexes that help you identify articles published in journals.
+Most of the databases in the library are periodical indexes that help you identify articles published in journals.
 We also have databases that provide statistical information.

-Index - a list of topics mentioned in a book (usually at the end of the book).
+Index - a list of topics mentioned in a book (usually at the end).
 A periodical index is used to identify articles in journals, magazines, and newspapers.

 WorldCat: A shared catalog of books and other materials in libraries worldwide.
 Use the "MH Links & Interlibrary Loan" button to make an interlibrary loan request for any title found in WorldCat that's not held in the Five Colleges.